MicrosoftDocs/dynamics365smb-docs/financials/marketing-integrate-dynamicscrm.md

 ms.date: 06/06/2017
 ms.author: edupont
 ---
-# Managing Your Customer Relationships using Dynamics 365 for Sales from inside Dynamics 365 for Financials
+# Managing Customers and Sales Created in Dynamics 365 for Sales
 If you use Dynamics 365 for Sales for customer engagement, you can use [!INCLUDE[d365fin](includes/d365fin_md.md)] for order processing and finances and have seamless integration in the lead-to-cash process.

 When your application is set up to integrate with Dynamics 365 for Sales, you have access to Sales data from [!INCLUDE[d365fin](includes/d365fin_md.md)] and the other way around in some cases.
 This integration enables you to work with and synchronize data types that are common to both services, such as customers, contacts, and sales information, and keep the data up to date in both locations.

 For example, the sales person in Dynamics 365 for Sales can use the price lists from [!INCLUDE[d365fin](includes/d365fin_md.md)] when they create a sales order.
 When they add the item to the sales order line in Dynamics 365 for Sales, they are also able to see the inventory level (availability) of the item from [!INCLUDE[d365fin](includes/d365fin_md.md)].
-This data is published as part of the assisted setup guide, **Dynamics 365 Connection Setup**.
+This data is published as part of the assisted setup guide, **Dynamics 365 for Sales Connection Setup**.

 > [!NOTE]
 >   This functionality requires that your experience is set to **Suite**.
 For more information, see [Customizing Your [!INCLUDE[d365fin](includes/d365fin_md.md)] Experience](ui-experiences.md).

 ## Setting up the connection
-From Home, you can access the **Dynamics 365 Connection Setup** assisted setup guide that helps you set up the connection.
+From Home, you can access the **Dynamics 365 for Sales Connection Setup** assisted setup guide that helps you set up the connection.
 Once that is done, you will have a seamless coupling of Dynamics 365 for Sales records with [!INCLUDE[d365fin](includes/d365fin_md.md)] records.

 > [!NOTE]
->   The following explains the assisted setup, but you can perform the same tasks manually in the **Dynamics 365 Connection Setup** window.
+>   The following explains the assisted setup, but you can perform the same tasks manually in the **Dynamics 365 for Sales Connection Setup** window.

 In the assisted setup guide, you can choose which data to synchronize between the two services.
 You can also specify that you want to import your existing Dynamics 365 for Sales solution.
 In that case, you must specify an administrative user account.